-Rwanda is densely inhabited country with undulating hills, gorgeous lakes and volcanoes.
-Country has left the nightmarish 1990s in the past and is progressive, tidy and welcoming.
+Rwanda is a densely inhabited country with undulating hills, gorgeous lakes and volcanoes.
+We can all hope that the country has left the nightmarish 1990s in the past, now it is comparatively progressive, tidy and welcoming.

-Rwanda is increasingly popular destination for observation of fauna and jungle walks (including treetop walks).
+Rwanda is an increasingly popular destination for the observation of fauna and jungle walks (including treetop walks).
 Nevertheless, in spite of the impressive landscape, there are few well-known landmarks of international fame.

-Below are listed some of the most amazing natural and man made landmarks of Rwanda.
+Below are listed some of the most amazing natural and man-made wonders of Rwanda.

-- Ndaba Falls – Western Province, near Kivu Lake.
-Some 100 m tall waterfall which flows over almost vertical cliff.
+Some 100 m tall waterfall that flows over almost vertical cliff.

 As stated by the C.S.
 Monitor, ” A breathtaking view of Rwanda and its people…dazzling pageantry ” names, famous and infamous, stream through the pages.